unahouExosite/docs/exositeready/gwe/getting_started.md

 ### The supervisorctl cli

 The `supervisorctl` command-line interface is extremely powerful and incredibly useful.
-It is highly recommended that you run this command (*`supervisorctl` using `sudo` if necessary*) and then type `help` when you've entered the interactive cli.
+It is highly recommended that you run this command (*`supervisorctl` using `sudo` if necessary*) and then type `help` when you have entered the interactive cli.

   **Example**: